reireynoso/umessenger-app/readme.md

 # Known Bugs/Issues
 * When inputting email recipient, if it's too long it will expand the width.
-* Sending a new message through a new conversation does not redirect to the conversation without redirecting for everyone.
+* ~~Sending a new message through a new conversation does not redirect to the conversation without redirecting for everyone.~~ (implemented a fix by adding another dispatch on sendMessageToConversation fetch request.
+But still needs to test.)

 # Tech Stack